How to create e-learning courses

 Designing your course

-Creating your learning content
+Create your e-learning content

 - Keep videos under 6 minutes.
 Anything over and your learner will lose focus.